 Set clear expectations

 Outline what you want employees to do from home and ‘how this will work’.
-Still encourage face-to-face contact.
+Still encourage face to face contact.
 This can be achieved through video conferencing apps to keep the human aspect intact and replicate the ‘chat around the coffee machine or water cooler’.
-One of the fears for some employees not used to remote working is social isolation.
-Make clear your plans on regular face time (and one-on-one calls).
+One of the fears for some employees not used to remote working is the social isolation.
+Make clear your plans on regular face time (and one on one calls).

-- Help employees set aside work time (switch off the email, tell the family to not interrupt) so they’re not forever distracted.
+- Help employees set aside work time (switch off email, tell family to not interrupt) so they’re not forever distracted.

 Give them the right tools